nicolasnalvarez-ia/knowlex/extension/README.md

 5. Wait for automatic sync to complete

 ### Manual Sync
-- Click the extension icon
+- Click the extension icon and then "Sync Now"
-- Click "Sync Now" button
+- **OR** use the "Refresh Bookmarks" button in the Knowlex dashboard (opens Twitter bookmarks automatically)
 - Extension will open Twitter bookmarks and start syncing

 ## How It Works